-Healthcare technology companies have undoubtedly sprung into the spotlight during the COVID-19 pandemic.
-With the world almost at a standstill during this ‘new normal,’ medical startups have revingorated the discussion around how modern-day health solutions should look.
+With the world almost at a standstill during this ‘new normal,’ medical startups have reinvigorated the discussion around how modern-day health solutions should look.

 Apart from exposing gaps and vulnerabilities, the pandemic has also presented opportunities for health tech startups to jump to the forefront and showcase what they can do when the right mix of desire, innovation, and transformation comes knocking at the door.

-According to data from CB Insights, just in the third quarter of 2020, healthcare AI startups have raised more than $2 billion in equity funding, across 121 deals, setting a new record for this sector.
-As digital health startups push the boundaries of technology and accessibility, we look at 7 companies that are going to transform the industry in 2021 and beyond.
+According to data from CB Insights' State Of Healthcare Q3’20 Report: Sector And Investment Trends To Watch, just in the third quarter of 2020, healthcare AI startups have raised more than $2 billion in equity funding, across 121 deals, setting a new record for this sector.
+As digital health startups push the boundaries of technology and accessibility, we look at top 7 healthtech companies that are going to transform the industry in 2021 and beyond.

 Whether you are seeking remedies for the flu or bronchitis or skin allergies, Babylon connects you with doctors via a video appointment or digital consultation 24/7.
 The startup boasts of employees being recruited from over 60 countries and has operations across the UK, US, Canada, Rwanda, and APAC, with plans to expand across South America and EMEA.